iai-group/MovieBot/docs/source/dialogue_manager.rst

 The :py:class:`DialogueManager <moviebot.dialogue_manager.dialogue_manager>` tracks the dialogue state and decides what action the system should take.
 It comprises a dialogue state tracker and a dialogue policy.

 Dialogue State Tracker
 ----------------------

 This component is responsible for keeping track of the dialogue state and dialogue context based on the dialogue acts of the agent and the user.
+It also records the items recommended to the user with their feedback (where possible values include "accepted," "rejected/don't like," and "inquire").
-In the current implementation, :py:class:`DialogueStateTracker <moviebot.dialogue_manager.dialogue_state_tracker>` is rule-based.
+The dialogue state includes the recent dialogue acts for both the user and the agent, the information need and its matching results, the current recommendation by the agent, and the agent's state that defines its next step.
+The agent state is represented as a set of boolean flags, e.g., whether the agent can or should make a recommendation, whether the agent should ask for more information, etc.

 Dialogue Policy
 ---------------